Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ### Image - Unity Modules:
 ![CreateAssetBundle2](/documentation/images/CreateAssetBundle2.PNG)

-Microsoft Visual Studio is also installed.
+Microsoft Visual Studio will be automatically installed as well.
 The free version is good enough.

 ## CreateAssetBundle Project
 Start out by creating a new Unity project, call the project **CreateAssetBundle**.